nate-johnston/hmjstudiosllc.com/content/FAQ.md

 <br>
 <br>
 <i><b>How long should my child practice?</b></i><br>
 Practice is incredibly important.
-I would like every student to practice at least 5 days a week, 15-30 minutes for the younger children and 30 minutes to one hour for older, more advanced students.
+I would like every student to practice at least 4-5 days a week, 15-20 minutes for the younger children and 30 minutes to one hour for older, more advanced students.
 I encourage students to find a regular time every day to practice so that it becomes part of their routine.
 Is your child an early bird?
 Encourage them to practice before school.
 Do they need a break from school in the afternoons?
 Have them practice, it will help stimulate another part of their brain.
 <br>
 <br>
 <i><b>Do you take PayPal, ApplePay or Vimeo?</b></i><br>
-I accept cash or checks and I highly encourage my families to look into their bank's bill pay or auto payment abilities.
+I accept cash, checks, or Zelle, and I highly encourage my families to look into their bank's bill pay or auto payment abilities.
 Payment is due by the 7th of every month.
 <br>
 <br>
 <i><b>How often are lessons?</b></i><br>